forcedotcom/salesforcedx-vscode/contributing/publishing.md

 # Manual Publish

-The steps used to execute a publish to the marketplace can be found in the assoicated github actions.
+The steps used to publish to the VS Code Marketplace can be found in the associated Github Actions.

 ## Generating a Major Release